andrewacashner/hearingfaithms/chapters/chapter-3.md

 time (music example `ref:music:Padilla-Voces-alamire`).
 Both Altus I and Tenor I sing the word *a* on the pitch *A (la, mi, re)* (m.
 67).
 On the words *la mi re* (mm.
-68--69), the Tiple I sings the pitches D--C♯--D: in the soft hexachord the D would in fact be *la*; then the written sharp on C would alter it to a *mi* in *musica ficta*; and the final D could be *re* in the natural hexachord.
+68--69), the Tiple I (a boy treble) sings the pitches D--C♯--D: in the soft hexachord the D would in fact be *la*; then the written sharp on C would alter it to a *mi* in *musica ficta*; and the final D could be *re* in the natural hexachord.
 On the same words, the Tenor sings D--A--D: *la--mi* in the soft hexachord, then *re* in the natural hexachord.
 At the end of this phrase (m.
 72), the performers of all three voices sing the